create3000/x_ite/docs/_posts/components/Interpolation/NormalInterpolator.md

 NormalInterpolator generates a series of normal (perpendicular) vector sets along the surface of a unit sphere ROUTE values to vector attribute of a `<Normal>` node or another Vector3FloatArray attribute

-The NormalInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.0 or later.
+The NormalInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.0 or later.

 ## Hierarchy